 The purpose of healthcare consulting is to maximize the impact and output of healthcare organizations.

-Healthcare consultants are management consultants that work in the healthcare industry.
-They analyze an organization's personnel, profits, and processes and advise on how to improve and solve pressing challenges.
+Healthcare consultants are management consultants who work in the healthcare industry.
+They analyze an organization’s personnel, profits, and processes to advise on improving and solving pressing challenges.

 14. Diversity, Equity, and Inclusion Consulting (DEI)